CodeChrysalisCohort3/EliaAPI/README.md

     "id": #,
     "name": "testName"
 }`
-- Now go back into PSQL and view the table and see if the value is updated.
+- Now go back into PSQL and view the table and see if the value is created.

 # READ (also known as GET)
 - Change tab on left to GET